pikapods/docs.pikapods.com/manage/custom-domains.md

 5. Use a tool like [DNS Checker](https://dnschecker.org/) to ensure the record on your domains shows your `pikapod.net` domain or the same IP.
 6. Finally, add the new domain on PikaPod's control panel.
 If the setup is correct, it will be verified and saved.

-> If you are using **Cloudflare**, please ensure that you activate [**Full SSL encryption**](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/#available-encryption-modes) (by default, it is set to Flexible SSL, which will cause an infinite loop) or disable the proxy and switch to DNS-only mode.

 After adding a domain, we will periodically check if DNS is still set up correctly.
 If there is any issue you will receive a notification.

 Only **one custom domain** can be mapped per pod.
 If you need additional alias domains, you will need to set up redirects with your DNS provider or a service like [Freedirector](https://freedirector.io/lite) (free, no signup needed) or [redirect.pizza](https://redirect.pizza/) (free tier).

+## Cloudflare

+It's possible to run a pod behind Cloudflare's proxy after it's set up.
+This will send all user requests to Cloudflare first and then to *PikaPods*.
+The setup can be useful for pods that get many outside visitors, but will make your experience slower for private pods that are only used after the user logged in.

+When using **Cloudflare**, please ensure that you activate [**Full SSL encryption**](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/#available-encryption-modes) (by default, it is set to Flexible SSL, which will cause an infinite loop) or disable the proxy and switch to DNS-only mode.